Click here to sign in with or

 Promising research

 Psychedelic plants have been part of religious rituals for thousands of years, and along with the synthetic hallucinogen LSD, became a fixture of the American counterculture in the 1960s.
-But the made many of the compounds illegal in the early 1970s, stymying research into their potential benefits.
+But the federal government made many of the compounds illegal in the early 1970s, stymying research into their potential benefits.

 That started to pick up again around the turn of the century, prompted by encouraging results from European scientists.
 Matthew Johnson, the Susan Hill Ward professor in psychedelics and consciousness at the Johns Hopkins School of Medicine, said his lab has found that psilocybin helps people quit smoking and recover from depression and anxiety.